 Even if the vaccine cannot be said to be a travel or health and safety necessity in the particular workplace, some employers may also be able to establish that having a compulsory vaccination policy is nonetheless reasonable in the circumstances of their business or for certain employees.

 Employers will need to accept that some employees have the right to refuse vaccination for medical reasons or on the grounds of philosophical belief.
-Not doing so could lead to discrimination claims from employees with protected characteristics or potentially make it more difficult for an employer to justify the dismissal of an employee with more than two years’ service.
+Not doing so could lead to discrimination claims from employees with protected characteristics or potentially make it more difficult for an employer to justify the dismissal of an employee with more than two years of service.

 There may also be other discrimination risks.
 An example of this would be mandating the vaccine before all adults have been offered the opportunity to be vaccinated.
 This would potentially discriminate against younger employees.

-Where the risk of discrimination is present, employers would need to be able to justify their policy by demonstrating that they have a legitimate aim, such as health and safety, mandating the vaccine was a proportionate means of achieving this.
+Where the risk of discrimination is present, employers would need to be able to justify their policy by demonstrating that they have a legitimate aim, such as health and safety, and mandating the vaccine was a proportionate means of achieving this.

 Insisting on mandatory vaccination for employees is not as simple as it first appears and employers would be well advised to seek reliable legal advice before pursuing such a policy.
 Feel free to contact us if you have any questions or need any advice about a proposed vaccination policy in your place of work.